wandlerai/wandler/.github/CONTRIBUTING.md

 2. Create a feature branch
 3. Make your changes
 4. Add a changeset
-5. Build and test locally
-6. Create a pull request
+5. Create a pull request

 ## Questions?